sungnga/jbook-cli-app/README.md

 - When deleting a cell, we need to delete it from the `data` object by the cell id and remove the cell id from the `order` array
 - Basically we want to perform an object mutation and an array mutation on our state

+### Swapping cell placement
+- Handle moveCell action - in cellsReducer.ts file
+- The payload we get is the cell id and the direction (up or down the list)
+- We swap the cells depending on the direction given